demisto/content/Packs/Camlytics/Integrations/Camlytics/README.md

 You can use this integration to automate different Camlytics surveillance analysis actions.
-This integration was integrated and tested with version 2.2.5 of Camlytics
+This integration was integrated and tested with version 2.2.5 of Camlytics.

 ## Configure Camlytics on Cortex XSOAR